-The original bill (H.R.
+(H.R.
 3374) was initiated in July 2017, but went largely ignored by politicians and the media – until now.
 On May 30, Rice reintroduced the End Drunk Driving Act in a package with two other pieces of legislation.
 The basic premise is as sweeping as it is autocratic.
 She proposes that within ten years of the bill becoming law, no vehicle will be able to function before the driver takes, and passes, a built-in breathalyzer test.
 The law directs “the Department of Transportation to issue a final rule prescribing or amending a federal motor vehicle safety standard that would prevent operation of a motor vehicle when the operator is under the influence of alcohol.”
 It continues:

 “Such standard shall: